 The HCP objective is to avoid impacts to western snowy plovers nesting on gravel bars.
 The breeding season is defined in the HCP as 24 March to 15 September.
-In 2018 HRC conducted gravel extraction operations on the 3-Mile gravel bar from 1 October to 17 October, outside of the snowy plover breeding period, and thus no pre-extraction surveys were required in 2018.
+Gravel extraction operations occurred from 27 August to 17 October.
+Potential impacts to snowy plovers were avoided by conducting the required reconnaissance-level surveys for plovers as required by the HRC HCP.
+No snowy plovers or other sensitive avian species were detected.

-A brief summary of operations follows:
+A brief summary of operations follows.
+Appendix 2 contains aerial photos showing gravel bar locations.